Pub licence and how to obtain one

 Pub licence exam

-The course will include a multiple choice examination of 40 questions at the end of the training day, based upon the Licensing Act 2003 or the Scottish Licensing Act 2005.
-We have added a link on pub exams below, so you will know what to expect.
+The personal alcohol licence course will include a multiple choice examination of 40 questions at the end of the training day, based upon the Licensing Act 2003 or the Scottish Licensing Act 2005.
+We have added a link to pub exams below, so you will know what to expect.
 Give it a try!

 - Licensing Act 2003 for England & Wales mock online exam